zhzhzhy/coc-vimrc/README.md

 | `<Leader>` `t` | echo    |
 | `<Leader>` `t` | replace |

-## vim configuration
+## vim configuration: Howto use these script

+**Notice: These config files suit my own needs,Please **DO NOT** just copy this configuration folder without really understanding about it!
+Please, at least, read this README file!**

 1. Copy vim and coc Scripts to ~/.vimrc & ~/.vim/coc-settings.json

 2. Reopen VIM.

 3. Wait Coc Extension installing finished

-4. Execute :PlugInstall to Finish VIM Plugin install
+4. Execute `:PlugInstall` to Finish VIM Plugin install

 5. Configure the rest components